 Despite their appearance, thrombosed hemorrhoids usually are not serious, though they can be very painful.
 They will resolve on their own in a couple of weeks.
-If the pain is unbearable, your doctor can remove the blood clot from the thrombosed hemorrhoid, which stops the pain.
+If the pain is unbearable, your doctor usually can remove the blood clot from the thrombosed hemorrhoid, which stops the pain.

-Although most people think hemorrhoids are abnormal, everyone has them.
+Although most people think hemorrhoids are abnormal, almost everyone has them.
 Hemorrhoids help control bowel movements.
 Hemorrhoids cause problems and can be considered abnormal or a disease only when the hemorrhoidal clumps of vessels enlarge.

-Hemorrhoids occur in everyone, and an estimated 75% of people will experience enlarged hemorrhoids at some point.
+Hemorrhoids occur in almost everyone, and an estimated 75% of people will experience enlarged hemorrhoids at some point.
 However only about 4% will go to a doctor because of hemorrhoid problems.
 Hemorrhoids that cause problems are found equally in men and women, and their prevalence peaks between 45 and 65 years of age.

 Hemorrhoids are caused by swelling in the anal or rectal veins.
 This makes them susceptible to irritation.